 - Finally, the recipient downloads the message from his/her email server.

 In order to determine if the message was transmitted between the sender’s and recipient’s servers securely (over TLS), we need to extract the “Received” header lines from the received email message.
-If you look at the “source” of the email message, these are all the lines at the top that start with “Received:”.
-In an example email message that I received today from someone on Gmail, the Received headers look like this (I replaced the email addresses, IPs and such with fake ones for obvious reasons):
+If you look at the “source” of the email message, these are all the lines at the top that start with “Received:“.
+In an example email message from someone on Hotmail, the Received headers look like this (I replaced the email addresses, IPs and such with fake ones for obvious reasons):

 What do These Received Headers Say?